 Please join me on my journey of living openly with HIV/AIDS, and get firsthand insight into how I cope, survive, and thrive.
-I share the hurdles I’ve encountered and cleared, while fostering hope and resilience in myself and others.
-Some of these hurdles include coming out twice (first as gay, and years later as HIV-positive), the loss of my father, encountering HIV/AIDS, depression, addiction, a suicide attempt, my 4 R’s (rock bottom, recovery, resiliency, and reinventing myself), healthy aging with HIV, and much more.
+I share the hurdles I’ve encountered and cleared.
+Some of these hurdles include coming out twice (first as gay, and years later as HIV-positive), the loss of my father, encountering HIV/AIDS, depression, addiction, a suicide attempt, my R⁴ style, healthy aging with HIV, and much more.

 Then, in 1999, it happened: my worst fear.
 I was no longer living with HIV—I had been diagnosed with AIDS.
 I was diagnosed with Kaposi’s sarcoma and in need of an extended medical absence from my career due to failing health.
 My physical deterioration, coupled with a loss of professional identity and other personal issues, led me down a dark and lonely spiral lasting eight years.
 I was struggling with AIDS, depression, and addiction, subsequently attempted suicide, and ultimately hit my rock bottom.

 That was my turning point: the beginning of my recovery (after having previously relapsed once), the discovery of my resiliency, and a reinvention of me.
-Reflecting back on this time in my life, as tough as it was, I never once missed a dose of my Highly Active Antiretroviral Therapy (HAART) HIV regimen, and realized I must have had a will to live deep down inside all along.
+Reflecting back on this time in my life, as tough as it was, I never once missed a dose of my Highly Active Antiretroviral Therapy (HAART) HIV regimen.
+I must have had a will to live deep down inside all along.

 I am proud to say that I have been clean and sober since February 14, 2007!
 My continued success and personal growth is a direct result of my readiness, trusted support network (led by my mother Patricia Quinn), health care team, and OCD attitude.
 No, that’s not Obsessive Compulsive Disorder, but rather my Optimistic, Confident, and Determined attitude.
-My journey back continues to be truly a gift.
+My journey back continues to truly be a gift.
 Countless opportunities have come my way without searching.
 I have reinvented myself and applied my child life skills and personal challenges and triumphs in other settings, fostering hope and resilience in myself and others.
 In my speaking engagements, I frequently share with others that as difficult as it may be to stay on track during life’s hurdles, it’s a lot harder to fall off and try to get back on.
 I truly believe that we can all overcome and grow from obstacles when we learn to see them differently.